This Creamy Cauliflower Soup Recipe tastes rich and creamy but is low carb and lower in fat than most cream based soups.

 I am a long time fan of The Pioneer Woman, Ree Drummond.
 Her Cauliflower Soup has been in our fall and winter dinner rotation for years.
 If you search “Cauliflower Soup” on google her result is #1.
 That is how good it is.

 Now that I’m doing Trim Healthy Mama I needed an on plan substitute.
-I spent a few hours the other day tweaking Ree’s recipe to make it compatible for THM.
+I spent a few hours the other day tweaking Ree’s recipe to make my Creamy Cauliflower Soup Recipe compatible with THM.

 I swapped out a few ingredients, reduced or increased a few others, and made a delicious soup.
 This will definitely make another appearance before warm weather arrives again.